 The children are also in guided reading groups following the Literacy Strategy in the classroom, where they read with the teacher who focuses on and assesses a particular objective.

-In KS1 the children also have a shared reading book which is changed weekly from a large selection of different books in the classroom, and is shared and enjoyed by the child and their parents.
+In KS1 the children also have a reading book which is changed regularly from a large selection of different books in the library, and is shared and enjoyed by the child and their parents.